gchamon/xd1.dev/weblog/reshade-chrono-trigger.md

 Installing it automatically for Chrono Trigger won't work though.
 It correctly identifies the architecture of the build, but fails to derive the graphics API.

-Having that said, Chrono Trigger runs with a 32bit executable and used the OpenGL api, so when you run `reshade-linux.sh` you need to pass this information to the script:
+Having that said, Chrono Trigger runs with a 32bit executable and uses the OpenGL api, so when you run `reshade-linux.sh` you need to pass this information to the script:

 ```
 $ reshade-linux.sh